khanhnguyentuann/ocr-text-recognition/README.md

 # OCR Text Recognition Application

-A clean, modern OCR (Optical Character Recognition) application built with PySide6 and EasyOCR, following a proper MVC (Model-View-Controller) architecture.
+A clean, modern OCR (Optical Character Recognition) application built with PySide6 and EasyOCR.
+This project follows a `Model-View-Controller-Service` architecture to ensure a clear separation of concerns and maintainable code.

 ## Features

-- **Modern GUI**: Built with PySide6 for a responsive and intuitive user interface
+- **Modern GUI**: A responsive and intuitive user interface built with PySide6.
-- **Advanced OCR**: Uses EasyOCR for accurate text extraction from images
+- **Accurate OCR**: Leverages `EasyOCR` for high-quality text extraction.
-- **Multi-language Support**: Supports English and Vietnamese text recognition
+- **Multi-language Support**: Natively supports both English and Vietnamese.
-- **Drag & Drop**: Easy image loading via drag and drop functionality
-- **File Handling**: Open, save, and copy functionality is handled by the controller.
-- **Configuration**: Centralized configuration for resources and constants.
+- **User-Friendly**: Includes drag-and-drop for images, progress indicators, and clipboard integration.
+- **Asynchronous Processing**: Performs OCR in a background thread to keep the UI responsive.
-- **Logging**: Added logging for file errors and OCR failures.
+- **Robust Services**: Dedicated services for file operations, OCR processing, and logging.
-- **Testing**: Unit tests for both model and controller, with mocks for external dependencies.
-- **Code Quality**: Formatted and linted with PEP8 standards.
+- **Comprehensive Testing**: Includes unit tests with mocked dependencies to ensure reliability.

 ## Architecture

-The application follows a clean MVC (Model-View-Controller) architecture, with a dedicated module for resource management.
+The application is structured around a `Model-View-Controller-Service` pattern, which separates the application into four interconnected components:

 ```
-src/
+ocr-text-recognition/
-├── model/
+├── src/
-│   ├── __init__.py
+│   ├── model/
-│   └── ocr_model.py          # OCRModel - handles image processing and text extraction
+│   │   └── ocr_model.py        # Handles the core OCR logic via EasyOCR
-├── view/
-│   ├── __init__.py
+│   ├── view/
-│   └── main_window.py        # MainWindow - PySide6 GUI interface
+│   │   └── main_window.py      # The GUI layer (PySide6)
-├── controller/
-│   ├── __init__.py
+│   ├── controller/
-│   └── ocr_controller.py     # OCRController - connects GUI signals to model, handles file I/O and business logic
+│   │   └── ocr_controller.py   # Connects the view to the services
-└── __init__.py
+│   └── services/

-resources/
-├── __init__.py
+│       ├── ocr_service.py      # Manages OCR operations and background threading
+│       ├── file_service.py     # Handles file I/O (open/save)
-└── resource_config.py      # Manages all resource paths and application constants
+│       └── log_service.py      # Configures and provides logging

-tests/
-├── __init__.py
+├── tests/
-├── test_ocr_model.py       # Unit tests for the OCR model
+│   ├── test_ocr_model.py
-└── test_ocr_controller.py  # Unit tests for the controller, with mocked dependencies
+│   └── test_ocr_controller.py
+└── app.py
 ```

-### Components
+### Component Roles

--   **`OCRModel`**: Responsible for the core OCR logic.
-It uses `EasyOCR` to extract text from images.
-It does not interact with the view directly.
+-   **Model (`OCRModel`)**: The core of the application, responsible for processing images and extracting text using the `EasyOCR` library.
+It has no knowledge of the view or controller.
--   **`MainWindow`**: The main GUI window.
-It is responsible for displaying the UI and emitting signals based on user interaction (e.g., button clicks, drag-and-drop).
-It contains no business logic.
+-   **View (`MainWindow`)**: The user interface.
+It displays data to the user and emits signals in response to user actions (e.g., button clicks, file drops).
+It does not contain any business logic.
--   **`OCRController`**: Acts as the intermediary between the model and the view.
-It handles user actions (like opening files, saving text, and requesting OCR), calls the appropriate model methods, and updates the view with the results.
-It also manages the application's state, such as the current image path.
--   **`resource_config.py`**: A centralized module for managing all application resources, such as icon paths, valid file extensions, and other constants.
-This makes the application easier to configure and maintain.
+-   **Controller (`OCRController`)**: Acts as the central hub, connecting the `View`'s signals to the appropriate `Service` methods.
+It orchestrates the flow of data between the UI and the application's business logic.
+-   **Services**: A layer of specialized modules that handle distinct business logic:
--   **`OCRWorker`**: A `QThread` worker that runs the OCR process in the background to prevent the GUI from freezing during long operations.
+    -   `OCRService`: Manages the `OCRModel` and runs text extraction in a background thread (`QThread`) to prevent the UI from freezing.
+    -   `FileService`: Handles all file-related operations, such as opening, validating, and saving files.
+    -   `LogService`: Provides a centralized logging setup for the entire application.

 ## Installation